-Skills, experience and knowledge cannot be tackled, so we call them intangible.
-In contrast, the intangible heritage as a living inheritance cannot be separated from human life – working in the garden, preparing to eat and celebrating festivals, we often use the experience gained in the family, without knowing it in particular.
-The intangible heritage is an important link to his family and the Community.
-This gives us a sense of continuity and belonging.
-The existence of intangible cultural heritage is based on continuous practice and transfer.
+Skills, experiences, and knowledge cannot be physically grasped or touched, which is why they are referred to as intangible.
+On the other hand, we cannot separate intangible heritage, as a living heritage, from people's lives.
+When working in the garden, preparing food, or celebrating festivals, we often draw upon the acquired experiences within our families without even consciously realizing it.
+Intangible heritage serves as an important link for individuals to their families and communities.
+It provides us with a sense of continuity and belonging.
+The existence of intangible cultural heritage is based on its continuous practice and transmission.

-In 2003 UNESCO Convention of the Safeguarding the Intangible Cultural Heritage (hereinafter referred to as the Convention), stressing that any Member State adopting the Convention is responsible for the inheritance of intangible cultural heritage and for the preservation of cultural diversity as opposed to the standardisation of cultural heritage.
-UNESCO recognises as intangible cultural heritage “forms of customs, games and oral expression, knowledge and skills and related instruments, objects, artifacts and cultural spaces recognised by the Communities, groups and, in some cases, individuals as part of their cultural heritage”.
+In 2003 UNESCO Convention for the Safeguarding of the Intangible Cultural Heritage (hereinafter referred to as the Convention), stressing that any Member State adopting the Convention is responsible for the inheritance of intangible cultural heritage and for preserving cultural diversity as opposed to the standardisation of cultural heritage.
+UNESCO recognises as intangible cultural heritage “customs, games and oral expression, knowledge and skills, with related instruments, objects, artefacts and cultural spaces recognised by the communities, groups and, in some cases, individuals, as part of their cultural heritage”.

-THE UNESCO Convention emphasises that it is for each Community to determine the knowledge, skills, customs and practices of its intangible cultural heritage.
-It may remain unchanged for a long time or change depending on the needs of the time.
-Although the root of the intangible cultural heritage is found in the past, the living heritage of modern people is also important.
-In a rapidly changing world, it is important to ensure the preservation of the essential knowledge of the Community.
-If necessary, measures must be taken to protect it and care must be taken to ensure that these knowledge is transferred to the public, especially the younger generations.
+The UNESCO Convention emphasizes that each community has the right to determine what knowledge, skills, practices, and expressions constitute its intangible cultural heritage.
+This heritage can remain unchanged for a long time or evolve according to the needs of the times.
+While the roots of intangible cultural heritage can be traced back to the past, it is also significant for people in the present.
+In a rapidly changing world, it is important to ensure the preservation of essential knowledge within communities.
+If necessary, measures should be taken to protect and safeguard this knowledge and ensure its transmission to society, particularly to younger generations.

-By August 2020, 180 countries had ratified the Convention from more than 200 countries.
-Latvia was the eighth country to ratify the Convention (14 January 2005).
+Until August 2020, out of more than 200 countries worldwide, 180 countries had become parties to the Convention.
+Latvia was the eighth country to join the Convention (January 14, 2005).

-As regards intangible cultural heritage, several key words are mentioned: Community, inheritance, protection.
+Speaking of intangible cultural heritage, several keywords should be mentioned: community, inheritance, protection.

 Community